A unified diagrammatic approach to quantum transport in few-level junctions for bosonic and fermionic reservoirs: Application to the quantum Rabi model: Application: heat transport in the quantum Rabi model

 \subsection{Model}

 In panel (a) of Fig.~\ref{Rabi_model}, a schematic depiction of the heat transport setup is given, where the junction between the bosonic heat baths is formed of a qubit and an oscillator (resonator), of frequencies $\omega_q$ and $\omega_r$, respectively, coupled with coupling strength $g$.
 This system is described by the quantum Rabi model~\cite{Rabi1936,Rabi1937}.
 We consider a realization of the setup based on a superconducting circuit~\cite{Blais2021}.
-Figure~\ref{Rabi_model}(b) shows a simplified circuit model of the setup.
-The qubit resonator system is realized by a flux qubit (the symbol $\times$ indicates a Josephson junction) sharing a common tunable inductance $L_c$~\cite{Forn-Diaz2010,Yoshihara2017,Magazzu2021} with a LC circuit, the oscillator.
-The resulting Rabi model is inductively coupled to dissipative LC circuits that realize the heat baths, the mutual inductance $M_l$ quantifying the coupling strength.
-The resonance frequencies of the baths are detuned from the low-energy spectrum of the Rabi system so that the latter \emph{sees} Ohmic baths.
-The assumption of weak system-baths coupling is a realistic experimental regime and allows for a perturbative treatment of the system-baths interaction.
-The resulting Hamiltonian of the setup is given by $\hat H=\hat H_{\rm Rabi}+\hat H_B+\hat H_V$, where the baths and interaction Hamiltonians $\hat H_B$ and $\hat H_V$ are given in Eq.~\eqref{Hbosons} while $\hat H_{\rm Rabi}$ is the system (or junction, in our quantum transport perspective) Hamiltonian and reads \be{HRabi} \hat H_{\rm Rabi}=-\frac{\hbar}{2}(\epsilon\hat\sigma_z+\Delta\hat\sigma_x)+\hbar\omega_r \hat{a}^\dag \hat{a} +\hbar g \hat\sigma_z(\hat{a}^\dag + \hat{a})\;. \ee The first and second terms describe the flux qubit (in the basis of persistent current states, see also Sec.~\ref{HT_qubit}) and the resonator, respectively, with $\sigma_i$ the Pauli spin operators and $\hat{a}^\dag$ and $\hat{a}$ bosonic creation and annihilation operators.
+Figure~\ref{Rabi_model}(b) shows a simplified circuit model.
+The qubit resonator system is realized by a flux qubit (the symbol $\times$ indicates a Josephson junction) sharing a common tunable inductance $L_c$~\cite{Forn-Diaz2010,Yoshihara2017,Magazzu2021} with an LC circuit, the oscillator.
+The resulting Rabi model is inductively coupled to RLC circuits that realize the heat baths, the mutual inductance $M_l$ quantifying the coupling strength~\cite{Ojanen2008,Karimi2016,Karimi2017,Iorio2021}.
+The parameters of the RLC circuits realizing the heat baths should be chosen such that their spectral density functions are approximately of the Ohmic type at low frequency.
+The assumption of weak system-baths coupling is realistic experimentally and allows for a perturbative treatment of the system-baths interaction.
+The resulting Hamiltonian of the setup is given by $\hat H=\hat H_{\rm Rabi}+\hat H_B+\hat H_V$, where the baths and interaction Hamiltonians $\hat H_B$ and $\hat H_V$ are defined in Eq.~\eqref{Hbosons} while \be{HRabi} \hat H_{\rm Rabi}=-\frac{\hbar}{2}(\epsilon\hat\sigma_z+\Delta\hat\sigma_x)+\hbar\omega_r \hat{a}^\dag \hat{a} +\hbar g \hat\sigma_z(\hat{a}^\dag + \hat{a})\;. \ee The first and second terms of the junction's Hamiltonian describe the flux qubit (in the basis of persistent current states, see also Sec.~\ref{HT_TLS2HO}) and the resonator, respectively, with $\sigma_i$ the Pauli spin operators and $\hat{a}^\dag$ and $\hat{a}$ bosonic creation and annihilation operators.
 The third term gives the qubit-oscillator coupling.
 The interaction with the heat baths $L$ and $R$ is mediated by the oscillator and qubit coupling operators $\hat{Q}_L=\hat{a}^\dag + \hat{a}$ and $\hat{Q}_R=\hat\sigma_z$, respectively.
+In the literature on ultrastrong coupling, the coupling regime is established by comparing $g$ to both the loss rates of the system and its characteristic frequencies, see e.g.~\cite{Zueco2019}.
+Here, as in~\cite{companion}, the coupling $\alpha$ to the heat baths is assumed to be very small so that, for simplicity, we identify the coupling regimes based on the value of the ratio $g/\omega_r$.
 At weak coupling, the counter-rotating terms in the coupling Hamiltonian expressed in the qubit energy eigenbasis, namely $\hat\sigma_+\hat a^\dag$ and $\hat\sigma_- \hat a$, can be safely neglected.
 The resulting RWA yields an easily solvable block-diagonal Hamiltonian~\cite{Jaynes1963,Shore1993}.
-In the opposite regime of USC, the counter-rotating terms are non-negligible, leading to a peculiar nonperturbative effects~\cite{Forn-Diaz2018review, Kockum2019}.
-This regime is described, for example, by perturbation theory on the qubit splitting $\Delta$, renormalized by the coupling to the oscillator~\cite{Irish2007,Ashhab2010, Hausinger2010PRA,Zhang2013}.
+In the opposite regime of USC the counter-rotating terms are relevant and lead to peculiar nonperturbative effects~\cite{Forn-Diaz2018review, Kockum2019}.
+This regime is captured, for example, by perturbation theory in the qubit splitting $\Delta$, renormalized by the coupling to the oscillator~\cite{Irish2007,Ashhab2010, Hausinger2010PRA,Zhang2013}.